GetClaimClam/claimclam-takehome-assessment/README.md

 # claimclam-takehome-assesment
-Takehome assesment for a fullstack engineer position
+Takehome assessment for a fullstack engineer position

 ## Summary

-Imaging that you have a podcasts microservice (please see API spec below).
+Imagine that you have a podcasts microservice (please see API spec below).
 For this assessment you need to create a gateway service that will be utilizing podcast service and create a UI for it.

 some documentation: